Evgeny Lebedev: Charity work

 Lebedev is the patron of the Evening Standards Dispossessed Fund, which helps to address poverty in London, and has raised over £13m since its launch in 2010.
 In 2018, he launched #AIDSFree, a cross-title campaign between The Independent and Evening Standard to raise money for the Elton John AIDS Foundation.
 In 2019, he announced that both newspapers would launch a multiple-year campaign to tackle homelessness in London and around the world.

 Since the coronavirus lockdown began in the United Kingdom, Lebedev's news titles appealed in partnership with food surplus charity The Felix Project to supply food to vulnerable people, frontline charities and NHS hospitals.
 In December 2020, the 'Food for London Now' appeal announced that it had surpassed its £10 million target and delivered 20 million meals.

 Personal life

 According to The Daily Telegraph, Lebedev previously dated British actress Joely Richardson.
-While he denies rumours about his being gay, which earned him the nickname "Two Beards" (Note: See Beard (companion)) coined by Private Eye, he is said not to mind people thinking so, according to media reports.

 Lebedev collects modern British art, and owns pieces by Tracey Emin, Sir Antony Gormley, Damien Hirst, Francis Bacon, Lucian Freud and Jake and Dinos Chapman.
 According to the New Statesman, he also has a wide knowledge of Renaissance art and vorticist poetry.
-He had a pet wolf called Boris, named after the former Russian President Boris Yeltsin.
+He had a pet wolf called Boris, named after the former Russian president Boris Yeltsin.

 He derives his wealth from his father, Alexander Lebedev, a Russian oligarch and former KGB officer.